-If you are looking for a delicious and easy way to add more nutrient-rich foods to your diet, then you’ve come to the right place!
+If you’re looking for a delicious and easy way to add more nutrient-rich foods to your diet, then you’ve come to the right place!

 This incredibly filling fruity smoothie is super quick and easy to make.
 Plus, it’s jam-packed with nutritional goodness: gut-healing okra, antioxidant berries, energy-giving MCT oil, and skin-loving collagen, just to name a few.

-It’s a THM E recipe, sugar-free, low fat, and dairy-free.
-I’ve also included some substitutions to make the recipe AIP-compliant as well (more on that below).
+It’s a nutritious smoothie recipe that is sugar-free, low fat, and dairy-free.
+If you follow the Trim Healthy Mama plan, it would be considered an “E” option.
+I’ve also included some substitutions to make the recipe AIP-compliant (Auto-Immune Protocol) as well.

 And it’s even kid-approved!

 In fact, I often make this exact recipe for my kids for breakfast, but with chia seeds and avocado blended in for extra healthy fat (which you can do too, but it would make this recipe a THM crossover).
 My kids love it, and I’ll bet yours will, too!

 This banana berry smoothie also makes an awesome afternoon snack.
 It helps curb your hunger before dinner and gives you some much-needed energy right before the dinner/dishes/bedtime evening rush.